BSA Bantam Buyers Guide

 Brakes: 5-inch drums, front and rear

-Electrics: 6volt, Wipac or Lucas
+Electrics: 6 volt, Wipac or Lucas

-Front suspension: Telescopic fork (undamped)
+Front suspension: Telescopic fork

-Wheels/Tyres: 2.75 x 19-inch front and rear
+Wheels/Tyres: 2.75 x 19-inch front

 Weight: Variously quoted between